krish-do-goldenowl/mobile-intern-assignment/README.md

 Your application should have at least features in [Must have](#must-have), things in [Nice to have](#nice-to-have) is optional (but yeah, it's attractive if you have).
 - Flutter:
-  + Use Provider/Bloc/GetX/riverpod for state management
+  + Use: Provider/Bloc/GetX/riverpod for state management
   + Bonus: animation, cache, Bloc
 - Kotlin: Updating
 - Swift: Updating